ISQGD

 About ISQGD

-Research Areas Covered by ISQGD
+Research Areas and Core Pillars of ISQGD

 ISQGD covers a broad range of research areas spanning quantization, geometry, and dynamics, together with their many deep connections to related fields.
 Talks are welcome in, but not limited to, the following areas: